arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 <lia-keep>
 <script type="text/x-sage">

-candy_day1 = [8, 15, 16, 11, 12]
+candy1 = [8, 15, 16, 11, 12]
-candy_day2 = []
+candy2 = []
-for i in candy_day1:
+for i in candy1:
     if i < 10: #tests to see if each student has fewer than 10 pieces of candy j = i + 2
     #Missing code here
     else:
         j = i
-    candy_day2.append(j)
+    candy2.append(j)
-print(candy_day2)
+print(candy2)

 </script>
 </lia-keep>
 </div>

-1. If we wanted to add another conditional statement at line 6 of the code cell above that would give 1 piece of candy to student who start with between 10 to 15 pieces (inclusive), what keyword would we use to start that line?
+1. If we wanted to add another conditional statement at line 6 of the code cell above that would give 1 piece of candy to children who start with between 10 to 15 pieces (inclusive), what keyword would we use to start that line?

     [( )] `for`
     [( )] `if`